malaviyashweta/Image-Classification-Neural-Network-to-classify-Street-View-House-Numbers/README.md

 In this project, we will use the dataset with images centered around a single digit (many of the images do contain some distractors at the sides).
 Although we are taking a sample of the data which is simpler, it is more complex than MNIST because of the distractors.

-The Street View House Numbers (SVHN) Dataset
+The Street View House Numbers (SVHN) Dataset:
 SVHN is a real-world image dataset for developing machine learning and object recognition algorithms with the minimal requirement on data formatting but comes from a significantly harder, unsolved, real-world problem (recognizing digits and numbers in